lilli-mcnally/quiz-whizz/README.md

 ## Design

 #### Colours
 I chose to make this project really colourful, but also associated colours with parts of the website for an easy user experience.
 I chose the following a peach colour for the logo, and four neutral pastel colours to feature on buttons.
+I used the [WebAIM](https://webaim.org/resources/contrastchecker/) checker to find a darker version of the peach used in the logo for the enquiries email link hover colour.

 ![Colour Scheme](/assets/images/readme/colour-scheme.webp "Colour Scheme")